microsoft/Tools-for-Health-Data-Anonymization/README.md

 ### DateShift

-With this method, the input date/dateTime/ value will be shifted within a specific range.
+With this method, the input date or dateTime value will be shifted within a specific range.
 Dateshift function can only be used for date (DA) and date time (DT) types.
-In configuration, customers can define dateShiftRange, DateShiftKey and dateShiftScope.
+In configuration, customers can define dateShiftRange, dateShiftKey and dateShiftScope.

 |Parameters|Description|Valid Value|Required|default value|
 |----|----|--|--|--|